NarrativeScience-old/pynocular/README.md

 in different functions but still have them all be under the same database transaction.
 If there is no transaction opened in the call chain it will open a new one and any subsequent calls underneath that context manager will be added to the new transaction.

-If `is_conditional` is True then the connection will not create a new transaction if there are no open ones above it and instead will make the database call without using a transaction.
+If `is_conditional` is `True` and there is no transaction in the call chain, then the connection will not create a new transaction.
+Instead, the query will be performed without a transaction.

 ### Creating database tables